 If you simply want an easy, affordable method for bathing your Doodle, pet shower sprayer attachments are great for using in regular bathtubs.
 You simply attach it to your shower head or faucet so you can bathe your pup in the comfort of your bathroom (with great water pressure!).
 Some highly-rated pet shower sprayer products include:

 If you’d rather know how to bathe a Doodle without a big dog bath tub, perhaps a portable dog shower might be better suited for you.
 These are perfect for families who move a lot or go bring their Doodle with them on outdoor adventures.
 There are a variety of devices that are either electric powered, or not.
 Some highly-rated portable dog shower products include:

 If you end up with none of the other items on this list, make sure you at least grab some high-quality dog shampoo.
 There are plenty of them on the market, so be sure to choose the best dog shampoo for your Doodle with our ultimate list.

 Dog Bathing Brush

 A dog bathing brush is used to increase lathering of shampoo, allowing less product to go further.
 The tips are also meant to achieve a deeper cleanse, while quickly scrubbing away dirt, dander, and loose hair.
-Three highly-rated dog bathing brush products include:
+A few highly-rated dog bathing brush products include:

 A slow feeder dog mat can help to keep you and your Doodle happy during bathing.
-These are especially great for bathing a dog that hates water.
+These are especially great for bathing a Doodle that hates water.
 Simply spread some peanut butter on the mat and then stick it to the wall of your bathtub or shower.
-It will certainly get your dog’s attention and make him feel at ease.
-Two highly-rated slow feeder dog mat products include:
+It will certainly get your dog’s attention and make them feel at ease.
+Some highly-rated slow feeder dog mat products include:

 Wait…what?
 A condiment bottle?
 Yes!

-Simply put two inches of the thick shampoo into the bottle and fill the rest with hot water.
+Simply put two inches of shampoo or conditioner into the bottle and fill the rest with warm water.
 Shake gently to mix.